Business Ethics Partnership

 From Other Institutions

 - William Black, executive director, Institute for Fraud Prevention, University of Missouri-Kansas City

 - Barbara A. McGraw, professor, social ethics, law, and public life, School of Economics and Business Administration, Saint Mary's College of California

 - James O'Toole, Daniels Distinguished Professor of Business Ethics, University of Denver, and the Mortimer J. Adler Senior Fellow of the Aspen Institute.

-- Leslie E. Sekerka, Ph.D., Associate Professor of Organizational Behavior, Director, Ethics in Action Research and Education Center, Menlo College, Atherton
+- Leslie E. Sekerka, Ph.D., Professor of Management, Director, Ethics in Action Research and Education Center, Menlo College, Atherton